What is a DC?

 If you did apply and you got an extension, can you demonstrate that it was not possible for you to do the assessment, or apply for special consideration again?
 It may be that the outcome of a Special Consideration request was not sufficient to deal with the problem you faced.
 If so explain why.

-If you were granted Special Consideration for the final exam and again for its replacement exam then the faculty will normally grant a DC without any difficulty.
+If you were granted Special Consideration for the final exam and again for its replacement exam then the faculty will normally grant a DC automatically, if they cannot offer any further replacement exam/assessment.

 Did you pass any units?